MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

    <!-- ------------------------------ -->
    **Change to a different instance of the Room class, so elements become detached:**

-1. In the demo webpage, click the **Room 2** button, which corresponds to the Room 2 instance of the `Room` class.
+1. In the demo webpage, click the **Room 2** button, which corresponds to another instance of the `Room` class.

    In the webpage, the messages disappear:

    ![Room 2 initial view](./dom-leaks-images/room-2-initial-view.png)

    The messages that were generated for the Room 1 instance of the **Room** class (`<div class="message">` elements) are no longer attached to the DOM, but they're still referenced by the Room 1 instance of the **Room** class.
-They are detached elements, which are a memory leak, unless they are going to be used again by the webpage.
+They are detached elements, which can cause memory leaks, unless they are going to be used again by the webpage.

    <!-- ------------------------------ -->